Balloon bickering over Biden's actions, China's intentions

 U.S. defense and military officials said the balloon entered the U.S. air defense zone north of the Aleutian Islands on Jan.
 28 and moved largely over land across Alaska and then into Canadian airspace in the Northwest Territories on Monday.
 It crossed back into U.S. territory over northern Idaho on Tuesday, the day the White House said President Joe Biden was first briefed on it.
 “It defies belief to suggest there was nowhere” between Alaska and the Carolinas where the U.S. could have safely shot down the balloon, said Senate Republican leader Mitch McConnell of Kentucky.

-Senate Majority Leader Chuck Schumer, D-N.Y., said the full Senate will get a briefing this month on the balloon, including details about its surveillance capabilities, and that the administration is considering measures against the Chinese for “their brazen activities.”
+Senate Majority Leader Chuck Schumer, D-N.Y., said the full Senate will get a briefing next week on the balloon, including details about its surveillance capabilities, and that the administration is considering measures against the Chinese for “their brazen activities.”
 He said the GOP criticism was political and premature, and that the U.S. had “sent a clear message to China that this is not acceptable.”

 Biden issued the shootdown order but had wanted it to happen earlier, on Wednesday.
 He was advised that the best time for the operation would be when it was over water, U.S. officials said.
 Military officials determined that bringing down the balloon over land from an altitude of 60,000 feet would pose an undue risk to people on the ground.